murdens/google_searchresults/README.md

 Covered:

-CSS Grid - Planned layout, included empty spaces Flexbox - tried to avoid use of inline block and floats.
+> CSS Grid - Planned layout, included empty spaces.

+> Flexbox - tried to avoid use of inline block and floats.

 A number of hurdles yet to get over.